roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-03 ****** byTheTalkMan© Some believed the universe was chaos.
+Some believed the universe was chaos.
 Derek did not.
 Derek believed the universe was ordered, regimented from the top down, from the infinity of space to the smallest quark.
 Cause if he didn't believe in this order, his life's work would be for naught.
 And staring at his wife's sister's perfect big breasts only reaffirmed that his beliefs were true.
 The universe was not chaos.
 Because chaos could not create such flawlessness.
 Only a deft, disciplined, ordered hand could create such perfection, such a work of beauty.
 Looking at his sister-in-law's tits, Derek's beliefs were confirmed.
 Derek knew his life's work was not for naught.
 String theory, multiple timelines, alternate universes, all now proven in his mind, thanks to his sister-in-law's succulent tits.

  Derek had to stop himself from drooling.
 He had to stop himself from falling to his knees in worship at these tits that had already shown him so much.
 Derek couldn't get Jackie's earlier words out of his head.
 Only a filthy pervert would be so enraptured by a big pair of tits.
 A good guy would not be so gob- smacked.
 This was his wife's sister!
 He shouldn't be gawking, but he couldn't stop himself.
 Did Derek not have any limits?
 Was he a dirty asshole who lets himself become obsessed with his sister-in-law's chest?
 If he could reach such depths, what was stopping him from doing other bad things?
 Was he the type of guy who liked such things?
 Was he a... cheater?
 Would he cheat on his wife?
 He loved his wife, but if he was truly satisfied with Heather, he shouldn't get so enraptured from something as simple and cosmetic as a pair of succulent titties.
 If he couldn't handle this, something as simple as clandestine nudity between in-laws, what was going to stop him the first time some gorgeous woman put the moves on him?
 Could he stop himself then?
 Could he stop himself if some slutty woman approached him at a bar, cleavage bared, desperate for a man?
 Could he stop himself when some opportunistic slut snuck in and gave him a sensual kiss, her pouty lips pressed to his softly, the flesh of their lips mashing together lightly but beautifully as her bulbous breasts lightly kissed his fit chest?